It produces answers, not decisions.

 "AI infrastructure" is the easiest claim in software.
 Depth shows up in the parts that survive procurement, security review, and an auditor's first question; across all four planes.
 Here is the harness, where it starts.

-Perception, planning, executive arbitration, memory, retrieval, verification, action execution, and ledgering; all composed into a deterministic cycle.
+Perception, planning, executive arbitration, memory, retrieval, verification, action execution, and ledgering; all composed into a deterministic cycle backed by 180 typed state tables.
 Not one prompt with extra steps.

 Every claim, tool call, commitment, and cost are written to an append-only ledger with cryptographic receipts.
 Replay any cycle byte-for-byte; hand the receipts to your auditor.